Jules Bergman: ABC News

 Bergman began his journalism career in 1949 at Time magazine.
 He briefly worked at CBS News, then joined the news staff of WFDR-FM in New York, eventually becoming the station's assistant news director.

 Bergman joined ABC News as a writer in 1953, specializing in science issues.
 In the late 1950s he began covering the activities of the Space Task Group.
-Bergman was named Science Editor in 1961, the same year that the first manned Vostok and Mercury flights took place.
+Bergman was named Science Editor in 1961, the same year that the first crewed Vostok and Mercury flights took place.

 Though he became most famous for his work on covering space missions, Bergman covered stories in a range of areas, including aviation, defense matters, medicine, health, astronomy and public safety.
 He was pressed into service as a general assignment reporter on some special occasions.
 For example, after the assassination of President John F. Kennedy on November 22, 1963, Bergman was sent to New York's Times Square to report on citizens' reactions to the President's death.

 The space program

 Bergman began covering developments in space exploration during the 1950s.
 He went on to cover the entirety of the Mercury, Gemini, Apollo, Skylab and Apollo–Soyuz programs for ABC.

 Bergman's reporting for ABC was noted for its direct style.
 In contrast to the more avuncular style of CBS anchor Walter Cronkite, Bergman's reporting took a very serious tone, and was very direct (to the point of seeming pessimistic at times) about the possible consequences of any mishaps or accidents that took place during a spaceflight, such as the Apollo 13 accident.
 In order to more fully understand the astronauts and their missions, Bergman often took part in the same training and simulations that the astronauts did.

-Bergman later covered the missions of NASA's unmanned space probes, notably the Viking and Voyager programs.
+Bergman later covered the missions of NASA's uncrewed space probes, notably the Viking and Voyager programs.
 He also covered the Space Shuttle program from its first flights through the 1986 Challenger disaster.